etnite/tiledb_scripts/README.md

 This repository assumes that the user wants to create a multi-sample VCF/BCF file from an existing TileDB-VCF instance using the script `code_export_samps.sh`.
-Once again, for large numbers of samples `bcftools merge` will run into the `ulimit` issue.
-Therefore in these cases a multi-level, heirarchical merging is performed.
+Once again, for large numbers of samples `bcftools merge` will run into issues with the number of files that can be open at once.
+Therefore in these cases a stepwise multi-level merging is performed.
+The export step can also take a .bed file specifying which region(s) to export.

+## Filtering

+The contents of the TileDB will depend upon any filtering performed on the input VCFs/BCFs prior to import.
+Typically I lightly filter raw files by SNPwise missingness, SNPwise het. call proportion, MAF, and sample-wise het. call proportion prior to importing, just to get rid of SNPs and samples that won't likely be very useful.
+Likewise, the multi-sample VCF/BCF generated from exported samples can be filtered however the user wants.